vajeen/tf-docs/README.md

-    -h, --help            Show this help message and exit --name, -n            Specify a custom name for the module --readme              Specify a custom name for README.md file --variables           Specify a custom name for variables.tf file --source SOURCE       Specify a custom source for the module -f                    Format and sort variables.tf file
+    -h, --help            Show this help message and exit --name, -n            Specify a custom name for the module --readme              Specify the name of the output file (default: README.md) --variables           Specify the name of the file containing variables (default: variables.tf) --source SOURCE       Specify a custom source for the module -f                    Format and sort variables.tf file
-    --dry-run             Show generated README.md file and variables.tf if format is enabled --version
+    --dry-run             Show the output without writing to the file --version

 ## Variables file (Default: variables.tf)